27672057568

 Evade ISP tracking

-Without a VPN, your ISP can track all your online activity: the websites and services you use, when you use them, and how long you use them for.
-And ISPs can use that information to throttle your bandwidth depending on your usage.
+Without a VPN, your ISP can track all your online activity: the websites and services you use, when you use them, and how long you use them.
+ISPs can then use that information to throttle your bandwidth depending on your usage, or even sell your browsing history to an advertising network, data broker, or subscription service.

 Prevent price discrimination